Intro / Jump menu

 • Environmental Operations Group

-The Vice-Chancellor’s Executive (VCE) is supported by the Environmental Operations Group (EOG).
+The Vice-Chancellor’s Executive (VCE) is also supported by the Environmental Operations Group (EOG).
 The EOG is accountable to the VCE for:

 • Development of the University’s net zero carbon strategy and action plan.